aspose-cells/Aspose.Cells-Doc-md/german/androidjava/release-notes/release-notes-2017/aspose-cells-for-android-via-java-17-5-release-notes/_index.de.md

 {{% alert color="primary" %}}

-Da die Codebasis von Aspose.Cells für Android über Java mit dem Code von Relevanten .NET und Java -Version (s) übereinstimmt, die meisten Änderungen und Fixes, die in der Aspose.Cells for .NET V17.17.17.17.17.17.17.17.1.1.1.0,, 07616481 076153483.1.1.0, Aspose.Cells,.
-3.0, Aspose.Cells for .NET v17.4.0, Aspose.Cells for .NET v17.5, Aspose.Cells for Java v17.1.0, Aspose.Cells for Java v17.2.0, Aspose.Cells for Java v17.3.0, Aspose.Cells for Java v17.4.0 and Aspose.Cells for Java v17.5 are also included in this Aspose.Cells for Android über Java v17.5.
+Since the code base of Aspose.Cells for Android via Java matches the code of relevant .NET and Java version(s), most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v17.1.0, Aspose.Cells for .NET v17.2.0, Aspose.Cells for .NET v17.3.0, Aspose.Cells for .NET v17.4.0, Aspose.Cells for .NET v17.5, Aspose.Cells for Java v17.1.0, Aspose.Cells for Java v17.2.0, Aspose.Cells for Java v17.3.0, Aspose.Cells for Java v17.4.0 and Aspose.Cells for Java v17.5 are also included in this Aspose.Cells for Android via Java v17 .5.

 {{% /alert %}}